turingschool/mod-0-curriculum/session2/index.md

 <div class="try-it">
   <h3>Try It: Iteration in Real Life</h3>
-  <p>Brainstorm a real life scenarion that uses iteration.
+  <p>Brainstorm a real life scenario that uses iteration.
 Fill out the table below and be ready to share.</p>
   <table>
     <thead>
       <tr>